topoteretes/PromethAI-Backend/README.md

 ## Objective
-Inspired by the several Auto-GPT related Projects (predominently BabyAGI) and the Paper ["Generative Agents: Interactive Simulacra of Human Behavior"](https://arxiv.org/abs/2304.03442), the original python project uses OpenAI and Pinecone to Give memory to an AI agent and also allows it to "think" before making an action (outputting text).
+Inspired by the several Auto-GPT related projects (predominently BabyAGI) and the Paper ["Generative Agents: Interactive Simulacra of Human Behavior"](https://arxiv.org/abs/2304.03442), the original python project uses OpenAI and Pinecone to Give memory to an AI agent and also allows it to "think" before making an action (outputting text).

 ## Quick start